azamzow/Employee-Payroll/README.md

 EmployeeDemo.java displays the 3 employees and their information.

 PayrollDemo.java first asks user to enter the employees name, id, pay rate, and hours worked in the week.
-The it displays the employees information from the input with also the calcuated gross pay.
+Then, displays the employees information from the input with also the calcuated gross pay.